ThatGuyJamal/statistics-hub-oss/README.md

 _make a pr to add more languages_

 ***

-### `Self Hosting Guide`

-I highly recommend using the [live version](https://discord-statistics.vercel.app/invite) of the bot and not self-hosting.
-I will not prove detailed information or tech support if something goes wrong in the process.
-While being open-source, and free to use and published under the [GNU](LICENSE/) Public License I will try help you get started with the basics.

-#### `Requirements`

-1. ⭐Star this repository to show some support.
-2. Have Nodejs installed on your computer.
-With version 17.0.0 or higher.
-3. Go to mongodb.com and create a database, then save the connection url.
-4. Clone this repository, and rename the [example.config.ts](backend/src/) file to config.ts and fill it out.
-5. Install the dependency and then compile the code using `yarn compile`.
-6. Lastly you can run the bot using `yarn start`.

-#### `Important Notes`

-1. Because of the lack of support moving forward with many message-based commands from both the discord API and libraries, the bot has limited support for things such as a custom prefix and message commands.
-You can implement this yourself but just know it had not been implemented fully. _And will be removed in the future._
-2. As of now, the current version of the bot is being updated rapidly and is not in a stable version.
-It is also being developed to be a multi-guild bot in mind, meaning you may want to disable or enable some of the features depending on your needs.
-3. If you want to host on Linux, read this gist for the [commands](https://gist.github.com/ThatGuyJamal/42a65ede25b5da6d84c04eada89d12ff).

-***

 Join my support server [here](https://discord.com/invite/N79DZsm3m2).
 You can find planned features [here](https://github.com/ThatGuyJamal/statistics-hub-oss/projects/2).

 You can invite the production version of the bot [here](https://discord.com/api/oauth2/authorize?client\_id=946398697254703174\&permissions=415001496704\&scope=bot%20applications.commands).